-A RADIO packet contains the following fields: PREAMBLE, ADDRESS, SO, LENGTH, S1, PAYLOAD, and CRC.
+A RADIO packet contains the fields PREAMBLE, ADDRESS, S0, LENGTH, S1, PAYLOAD, and CRC.
+For Long Range (125 kbps and 500 kbps) Bluetooth® Low Energy modes, fields CI, TERM1, and TERM2 are also included.

-The content of a RADIO packet is illustrated in the figure below.
-The RADIO sends the fields in the packet according to the order illustrated in the following figure, starting on the left.
+The content of a RADIO packet is illustrated in the figures below.
+The RADIO sends the fields in the packet according to the order illustrated in the figures, starting on the left.